vnghia/defi-ai/README.md

 This package provides a Python interface to scrape, save and load data from a Google Cloud SQL server.

+In addition, we have `train.py` for training a model based on the data we collected and `app.py` for a Gradio demo.

+Unfortunately, some networks refuse to connect to a Google Cloud SQL Endpoint so if you are having a problem with connection timeout, please use a VPN or a different network.

 ---

 # Installation